 Joshua Tree National Park is home to some of the best desert camping in the world with 8 beautiful campgrounds and over 500 campsites.
 Individual campsites here are wonderfully laid out with amazing natural beauty featuring rock alcoves and desert vegetation.

-Camping at Joshua Tree
+Campgrounds at Joshua Tree National Park

 Joshua Tree Campgrounds